abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

                   }
      (5)    val links = pairs.distinct().groupByKey().cache()   // RDD1 <string, string> -> RDD2<string, iterable>

 The 2nd line of the code reads the input data file and produce a Dataset of strings which are then transformed into an RDD with each line in the file is one whole string within the RDD.
-You can think of an RDD as list that is special to Spark because the data within the RDD is distributed among the various nodes.

-<it> Please note that I have introduced a pair variable into the original code to make the program more readable.<\it>
+You can think of an RDD as list that is special to Spark because the data within the RDD is distributed among the various nodes. <i> Please note that I have introduced a pair variable into the original code to make the program more readable.<\i>

 The 3rd line splits the string (or whole line in the input file) into a tuple of pairs of two URL strings.
 Once the whole file is split an array is generated with two elements for each line.
 In Line#4 of the code is where the transformation occurs from the array to the tuple.